Skip to main content

 Spatial Transcriptomics

-Spatial transcriptomics enables interrogation of gene expression within the context of tissue architecture, tissue microenvironments and cell groups (especially when coupled with single cell sequencing).
-To meet the rapidly increasing needs for spatial -omics studies, NUSeq, along with the Pathology Core Facility (PCF), the Mouse Histology and Phenotyping Laboratory (MHPL) and the Center for Advanced Microscopy (CAM), form the Northwestern Spatial Consortium.
-The consortium ensures users have access to the various techniques needed to carry out a typical spatial analysis workflow, such as tissue prep, cryosectioning, staining, imaging, tissue section QC, sequencing library prep, sequencing and data analysis.
-The established workflow accommodates both fresh frozen (FF) and formalin-fixed paraffin-embedded (FFPE) tissues.
-Pre-cut tissue sections on standard glass slides may also be used for the Visium platform from 10x Genomics, as the 10x CytAssist instrument available at NUSeq enables sample transfer from pre-existing slides to Visium slides.
-The establishment of the spatial workflow by the consortium and the CytAssist instrument are supported by Northwestern University Office for Research.
+Spatial transcriptomics enables researchers to study gene expression within the context of tissue architecture, microenvironments, and cell groupings—especially when paired with single-cell sequencing.
+To meet the growing demand for spatial -omics studies, NUSeq has joined forces with the Pathology Core Facility (PCF), the Mouse Histology and Phenotyping Laboratory (MHPL), and the Center for Advanced Microscopy (CAM) to form the Northwestern Spatial Consortium.
+This consortium provides investigators with access to the complete spatial analysis workflow: tissue preparation, cryosectioning, staining, imaging, tissue QC, sequencing library prep, sequencing, and data analysis.
+The workflow supports both fresh frozen (FF) and formalin-fixed paraffin-embedded (FFPE) tissues.
+Establishment of this comprehensive spatial pipeline is supported by the Northwestern University Office for Research.

 Xenium data from human breast cancer FFPE tissue using a 313-plex gene panel.
 A - Expression of selected gene markers (POSTN, IL7R, ITGAX, ACTA2, KRT15, VWF, CEACAM6, and FASN); B - H&E staining post Xenium workflow; C - Cell segmentation assigns transcripts to cells; D - t-SNE plot of different cell types in the Xenium data.
 (Panels A-D adapted from doi: https://doi.org/10.1101/2022.10.06.510405; Xenium image on the bottom right from 10x Genomics.)